-The Group owns the land and buildings for its principal assembly facilities located in Santeramo, Matera, its leather dyeing and finishing facility located near Udine, its foam-production facility located near Naples, and its facilities located in Ginosa, Laterza, Brazil, Romania and one of the two plants in China.
 The land and buildings of the remaining production facilities are leased from lessors with whom the Group enjoys long-term relationships.
 Although the lease terms vary in length, under Italian law the leases for the Group's Italian plants must have a minimum term of six years.
 The lease agreements provide for rents that generally increase each year in line with inflation.
 Management believes that the prospects are good for renewing the leases on acceptable terms when they expire.
 The Group owns substantially all the equipment used in its facilities.